As we welcome spring season, it is time to capture the natural change on canvas. Yes! I am talking about spring painting!!

 Texas spring landscape oil painting by William Hagerman

 Spring (Apple Blossoms) by John Everett Millais

-Landscapes with spring blossoms, peony fields, iris gardens and river valleys were selected as subjects.
-Both realistic and contemporary art around this subject are popular in the creative domain.
+Landscapes with spring blossoms, peony fields, iris gardens, and river valleys were selected as subjects.
+Both realistic and contemporary art around this subject is popular in the creative domain.